cdr6934/cbayes/content/resume.md

 ### Experience

 **Data Scientist** | Kirklands Home Decor | Sep 2018 - Present
-* Responsible for all Supply Chain metrics reporting
+* Responsible for all Supply Chain metrics reporting and adhoc analysis
 * Generating Demand Forecasting to inform slotting and labor allocation
 * Identify and optimize distribution center operations such as pick paths, cartonization optimization and slotting
 * Implemented Microsoft PowerBI dashboards within the organization for Supply Chain